clue1ess/xv6/explanation_xv6.md

 };

 Q. what is kernel and user stack?
--> Each process has two stacks: a user stack and a kernel stack (p­>kstack).
-When the process is executing user in­ structions, only its user stack is in use, and its kernel stack is empty.
+-> Each process has two stacks: a user stack and a kernel stack.
+When the process is executing user in­structions, only its user stack is in use, and its kernel stack is empty.
 When the pro­ cess enters the kernel (via a system call or interrupt), the kernel code executes on the process’s kernel stack; while a process is in the kernel, its user stack still contains saved data, but isn’t actively used.
 A process’s thread alternates between actively using the user stack and the kernel stack.
 The kernel stack is separate (and protected from user code) so that the kernel can execute even if a process has wrecked its user stack.

 Q. What is trapframe?
-->
+-> Whenever control transfers into the kernel while a process is running, the hardware and xv6 trap entry code save user registers on the process’s kernel stack.
+OS writes values at the top of the new stack that look just like those that would be there if the process had entered the kernel via an interrupt, so that the or­ dinary code for returning from the kernel back to the process’s user code will work.
+These values are a struct trapframe which stores the user registers.

 Q. What is context?
-->
+-> When kernel is executing in place of process, the registors it requires get copies from kernel stack which is pointed by p->context.

-Q. If there is context, what is the need for TSS(os_theory.md)?
+Q. If there is context, what is the need for TSS?
-->
+-> I think TSS stores user's registors and stack values for every priviledge level and interrupt table while context store kernel's registors.

 **Note :**
+1. The ss and sp of kernel stack are stored in TSS.
-1. Trapframe is not valid when process is running in user mode as contents of trapframe are going to change.
+2. Trapframe is not valid when process is running in user mode as contents of trapframe are going to change.
-2. Suppose two processes are running, above KERNBASE, two diff kstacks and two disjoint set of pages(given by respective pgdir).
+3. Suppose two processes are running, above KERNBASE, two diff kstacks and two disjoint set of pages(given by respective pgdir).

-Q. how it works ?theory
+**Creating the first process** :

+1. We need PCB for running any process.
+So, need to allocate one.
+Allocproc() does this.
+It checks UNUSED entry in proc table and if found, changed the state to EMBRYO (meaning only PCB is allocated and kernel satck and page directory is not allocated).
+2. Allocate kernel stack for this process and if everything goes fine, change the state to UNUSED.
+3. Now, we need to setup kernel stack.
+Kernel stack is setup in following manner.
+4. First, we setup trapframe which is used to save user's registors.
+5. Now, iret instructions pops off only 5 registors - cs, ip, ss, sp and flag, rest others also need to pop off, so this is done by traret function.
+By calling convention, trapret return address is stored after trapframe.
+6. forkret is the function which returns to trapret meaning address of forkret is stored just after trapret.
+This is the case for the forked process but xv6 does not consider special case for first process.
+7. Next thing is before doing anything in kernel side, it saves kernel registors in its context.
+8. In between context and forkret, there can be many chain of function calls.

+    esp | <- top of new stack
+    ... |
+    eip |
+    ... |
+    edi | <- p->tf
+ trapret| <- address at which forkret will return
+    eip |
+    ... |
+    edi | <- p->context
+  empty | <- p->kstack

+9. Now, we need to create a page table for the process with (at first) mappings only for memory that the kernel uses.
+The initial contents of the first process’s memory are the compiled form of init­ code.S.
+10. Once the process is initialize, set the state to RUNNABLE so that scheduler can schedule it fir running.

 userinit:

 1. allocproc -> allocates entry in process table and sets up kernel stack.